 See which portrait of Walter will grace the cover of the 2022 Biggies Bullies pet calendar when calendars are made available in mid-September.
 (I have a feeling I’m going to have my work cut out for me in choosing the one!)

-This post is a part of the Content Marketing for Pet Photographers blog circle.
-To see what the next pawesome photographer is sharing for the weekly theme, “Blooms Everywhere,” check out Elaine Tweedy of I Got the Shot Photography, admiring summer blooms in the Endless Mountains of Northeastern PA.
+Did you enjoy this post?
+Great, there’s more coming your way because it’s part of a photography blog circle featuring pet photographers from all over the world!
+To see more colorful content for our weekly theme, “Blooms Everywhere,” check out Elaine Tweedy of I Got the Shot Photography, admiring summer blooms in the Endless Mountains of Northeastern PA.
 Continue to click the link at the end of each post in the blog circle until you eventually find your way back here.
+If you get lost along the way, just look for the trail of dog hair.
+I won’t be far off…